Documents Expose FBI Witch-Hunt

 A judge has finally gotten the Department of Justice and FBI to release “302 reports,” which show James Comey was running an illegal op against Donald Trump.
+Not surprising this news made the front page of American Free Press Issue 35&36, mailed on Friday to subscribers and online now for digital subscribers.

 By Donald Jeffries